Murray918/reimagined-invention/README.md

 <hr>
 &#x1F534; The commit message should read: <br>
-"Commit 6 - A cauliflower is a cabbage with a college education - Mark Twain"
+"A cauliflower is a cabbage with a college education - Mark Twain"
 <hr>

 ## Year 7